Oghma-Infinium/Vagabond/Documentation/GAMEPLAY.md

 - [MCO - Modern Combat Overhaul](https://modding-guild.com/mod/attack-mcodxp/) is the core mod for melee combat.
 It overhauls melee attacks to use attack commitment and combo chaining, similar to other modern action games like Elden Ring and Assassin's Creed Valhalla.
 - [Legacy of the Dragonborn](https://www.nexusmods.com/skyrimspecialedition/mods/11802) is the core content mod of the list.
 It adds a museum in Solitude where you can display most of the items from Vanilla game as well as many mod-added items.
 The museum also involves its own questline.

+## Saving practices and you

+Bad saving practices can quickly corrupt your save with a modlist this large.
+For this reason we highly recommend to follow good practices for keeping your save health:

+- **Do not** "save scum" by saving and reloading frequently, typically more often than every five minutes.
+If you want to know why this is bad, please check out this [post](https://old.reddit.com/r/skyrimmods/comments/116raxm/psa_engine_bug_when_reloading_saves/).
+- **Do not** play the game at a lower framerate than 30 fps, if this is a problem for you regularly, consider another list.
+- **Avoid** saving the game when in a combat state, moving at high speeds, or transitioning through cells (using doors).
+Other examples of when to avoid saving include active dialogue, crafting, TFC-mode screenshots, or animations.
+- Trust the [Skyrim SafeSave System Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/70179) to handle your saves.
+  - The mod automatically saves every 15 minutes, but it waits until the game state is safe for saving.
+  - You can also manually request save with F5.
+If the save doesn't happen immediately it means the game state is not safe for saving.
+- Do not enable autosaves.
+They can often save the game at troublesome moments like the above.
+  > Autosaves created by Skyrim SafeSave System Overhaul, are safe and can be trusted
+- Respect the Acheron alternative death system rather than reloading save after dying.
+Reloading saves after dying in combat is especially dangerous for save health.

 ### Leveling and Progression

 Vagabond uses [Static Skill Leveling](https://www.nexusmods.com/skyrimspecialedition/mods/30410) for leveling skills.
 I have configured it with my custom settings: